jaym-01/RISCVCPU/statements/john_yeo.md

 logic [TAG_WIDTH + B_WIDTH + 1:0] way_1_cache [3:0];
 ```

 However, I realised that while this implementation allowed the f1 & reference program to work, it wasn’t very robust because word & half word store & read operations would completely fail.
-To fix this, we took a different approach, which can be found [here](https://github.com/johnyeocx/iac-project-team02/blob/main/statements/Jay.md#modifying-the-cache-to-store-words-with-john).
+To fix this, we took a different approach, which Jay implemented and can be found [here](https://github.com/johnyeocx/iac-project-team02/blob/main/statements/Jay.md#modifying-the-cache-to-store-words-with-john).

 ### Adding the data cache module to top